Introduction to Using Developmental Theory in Student Affairs Practice

 Facilitator: Dr. Tracy Davis

-Professionals acquire beliefs about how students learn, grow, and respond to developmental interventions.
-The resulting perspectives influence how we perform challenge, support, and otherwise promote learning.
-We either "fly by navigation" or "by the seat of our pants", as one student wisely suggested.
-This webinar will offer an overview of theories commonly used in professional preparation programs, with a particular focus on navigating practice.
-This webinar is also updated to include some of the pitfalls related to using theory in practice.
+Professionals develop beliefs about how students grow, learn, and develop; sometimes referred to as informal theory.
+Informal theory needs to be guided by concepts from formal theory in order to effectively challenge, support, or otherwise promote student learning, design educational programs, and develop appropriate policies.
+We either "fly by navigation" or "by the seat of our pants”, as one student wisely suggested (Dea Forney, personal communication, October 12, 2001).
+This webinar will offer an overview of formal theories commonly used in professional preparation programs, with a particular focus on navigating practice.

-- Gain an introductory understanding of central student development theories.
+- Participants will gain an introductory understanding of central student development theories.

-- Explore the role of theory in student affairs practice and be able to describe limitations and common problems of using developmental theories.
+- Participants will also explore the role of theory in student affairs practice and be able to describe limitations and common problems of using developmental theories.

-- Begin to develop an understanding of the relationship between theory and practice and how to formulate practice guided by theory.
+- Participants will begin to develop an understanding of the relationship between theory and practice and how to formulate practice guided by theory.

 - Student affairs staff without a developmental theory background